Perseus333/Human-Benchmark-Bots/README.md

 # Human-Benchmark-Bots

-It is clear that the human benchmark was not meant for robots
+## Human benchmark was never meant for bots

 Bots run on selenium in the python language.